 Building and maintaining team morale is critical to the success of you as a manager, the performance of your team and even the long term viability of your company or organization.

-While some of these company culture elements need to be driven from the CEO down, mid-level managers can still have a huge impact on a team and the culture within your department.
+While some of these company culture elements need to be driven from the CEO down, mid-level managers and HR professionals can still have a huge impact on a team and the culture within your department.
+Successful HR professionals would always strive to keep their skills updated by attending online programs like the ones at Josh Bersin Academy.

 In this article, we will, therefore, look at seven management habits that can kill team morale.
 Recognizing these and ensuring you avoid the pitfalls can lead to a happier, more productive team and even boost employee retention.